 Haruki Murakami is arguably Japan’s best-known living author.
-Works like Norwegian Wood, Kafka on the Shore, and 1Q84 have sold millions of copies and amassed a diehard fan base intimately familiar with a decades-long career and eccentric tropes, such as urban ennui, mysterious disappearances, and an endless assortment of cats.
+Works like Norwegian Wood, Kafka on the Shore, and 1Q84 have sold millions of copies and amassed a diehard fan base intimately familiar with his decades-long career and eccentric literary tropes including urban ennui, alternate universes, and an endless assortment of cats.

-But fans may be less familiar with the visual side of Murakami’s canon.
-There's the iconic Chip Kidd book covers, a 2010 cinematic adaptation of Norwegian Wood … and what else?
+But fans may be less familiar with the visual byproducts of Murakami’s canon.
+There's the iconic Chip Kidd book covers and the 2010 cinematic adaptation of Norwegian Wood … but what else?
 Quite a lot, it turns out.
-Chihiro Art Museum’s new exhibition, “Murakami and Illustrators,” shows that there’s a lot to see when it comes to the author’s considerable oeuvre.
+Chihiro Art Museum’s new exhibition, “Murakami and Illustrators,” reveals a solid collection of visual companions to the author’s considerable oeuvre.

-Located a short walk from Kami-Igusa Station, Chihiro Art Museum boasts a regular collection of namesake Chihiro Iwasaki’s illustration work in addition to its rotating exhibitions.
-A modest entry fee (¥700-¥800) grants access to everything onsite, including a café and gift shop, where you can pick up a few Murakami books on your way out.
+Located a short walk from Kami-Igusa Station, Chihiro Art Museum was established to showcase the late Chihiro Iwasaki’s illustration work but also features rotating exhibitions.
+A modest entry fee (¥700-¥800) grants access to everything onsite, including a café and a gift shop where you can pick up a few Murakami books on your way out.

-The exhibition is Murakami right from the start: upon entering the exhibition’s wing, you’re first greeted by the sounds of improvisational jazz—the author has described his own writing style as a kind of “free improvisation”).
-A wooden hallway is used to display a timeline detailing how the work you’re about to see fits into the bigger Murakami benchmarks that fans might be more familiar with.
+Murakami and Illustrators is pure Murakami right from the start: upon entering the exhibition’s wing, you’re first greeted by the sounds of improvisational jazz (the author has described his own writing style as a kind of “free improvisation” and ran a jazz bar before becoming an author).
+Along the entrance hallway runs a timeline detailing how the exhibition's collection coincides with bigger Murakami benchmarks that fans might be more familiar with.

-A word of warning: all of the exhibition signage is in Japanese.
-So if you’re looking for the warm, comforting words of curatorial context, non-Japanese speakers are outta luck.
+It's worth noting that all of the exhibition signage is in Japanese.
+If you’re looking for the warm, comforting words of curatorial context but don't know your kanji, you're out of luck.
 A small English brochure is available in the lobby, but doesn’t indicate more than a focus on the “harmonious relationship achieved between Murakami’s prose and the accompanying illustrations.”
-Beyond that, you’re flying solo.
+Apart from that, you’re on your own.

-Though strangely, this breakdown in language may be an asset.
-Murakami’s literary work is full of cryptic satellite images that don’t seem to have much meaning when replica watches sale viewed apart.
-It’s only after experiencing these strange visions one by one that you discover the story in what you’ve seen.
+It's an appropriate challenge.
+Murakami’s literary work is full of cryptic satellite images that don’t explain much when viewed apart.
+It’s only after experiencing all of these strange visions that you begin to discover the story in what you’ve seen.
 Half the fun is guessing how it all connects together, even if you never really know.

-What’s on display ranges from draft sketches to published books, and it’s interesting to see how the original artwork ended up being included in the final product.
-One standout is an excellent collection of illustrated maps that ended up as book jackets for a canvas-bound set of Murakami’s collected works.
+What’s on display ranges from draft sketches to published books, and it’s interesting to see how early ideas ended up being included in the final product.
+One standout is a gorgeous set of hand-drawn maps that became book jackets for a canvas-bound set of Murakami’s collected works.

-Makoto Wada’s playful depictions of jazz greats for Murakami’s Portrait in Jazz series are sharp and full of personality, and Mizumaru Anzai’s rich silk screen prints for 2001’s No Idea recall the visceral work of Saul Bass.
-Another must-see is a knockout edition of a Murakami-translated edition of The Great Gatsby, covered in a splash of bold, colorful shapes, that feels like one of Gatsby’s own rolex replica uk decadent parties.
-Throughout all of the work on display, there’s a vaguely retro feel, something oddly nostalgic echoing toward the present—which feels a bit Murakami, too.
+Other illustrated subjects include the author’s requisite jazz records, feline companions, and curious women with Mona Lisa smiles.
+There's plenty to see and, even if you don't know Murakami from Miyazaki, the pieces all tell a story.
+Makoto Wada’s playful depictions of jazz greats commissioned for Murakami’s Portrait in Jazz series are sharp and full of personality, and Mizumaru Anzai’s rich silk screen prints for 2001’s No Idea recall the visceral work of Saul Bass.
+Another must-see is a knockout edition of Murakami's translation of The Great Gatsby, covered in a thick splash of bold, colorful shapes that recall one of Gatsby’s own decadent parties.
+There's a retro feel to all of the work on display, something oddly nostalgic echoing from the past to the present—which feels a bit Murakami, too.